jwdb/TheTowerII/README.md

-# The Tower II English patches
+# WIP: The Tower II English patches
 The Tower II patches for english-y text

 The patches are applied in the install directory of The Tower II using: